fagan2888/cs_205_project/README.md

 ### Motivation

 Ever since the Big Bang until present-day, galaxies have been continuously evolving - into the state we all see now and ever-changing.
-Astronomers have made understanding galaxy formation and evolution possible by building large simulations of sections of the universe: we can “carve out” a part of the universe and record various aspects of particles of interest within for a period of time.
+Astronomers have made understanding galaxy formation and evolution possible by building large simulations of sections of the universe: we can “carve out” a part of the universe and record various aspects of particles of interest for a period of time.
 By mapping the properties of these particles to 3-dimensional space, we can visualize the behavior of our galaxies of interest.
-Some of these complicated features include magnetic fields, gas cooling, black holes, and supernovas.
+Some of these complicated features include magnetic fields, gas cooling, black holes, and supernovae.
 These simulations serve as an important building block to unveil the mysteries of the universe.

 At the center of every galaxy is a supermassive black hole which grows through swallowing nearby gas and by merging with other black holes.
 This black hole can inject energy and momentum back into the gas around it, and is therefore integral to the formation and evolution of galaxies.